webdesignermsk/uikit-ecommerce-template/README.md

 ## License

-This software is licensed under the MIT License © [Roman Chekurov](https://github.com/chekromul)
+This software is licensed under the MIT License © [G-FX Digital](https://github.com/g-fx-digital)